tomrist/cs5112-fall2023/README.md

 * Homeworks:  90% (each homework will count an equal amount)

 **Late Days.** Homeworks are due on the due date by 11:59:59pm EST. You can use in total 3 late days throughout the semester.
+For every extra day beyond the 3 days limit, there will be a deduction of 10% in the respective assignment.

 There will be several opportunities for extra credit, as well.
 The current plan is to have four or five homework assignments spread across the semester.
 Details and